ARMS AND ARMOR

 View our Arms and Armor Collection

-David is currently organizing an exhibition for 2015 on mid-century modern design in St. Louis.
-Author of the exhibition catalogues Useful Beauty: American Decorative Arts from St. Louis Collections
+exhibition catalogue, and author of the exhibition catalogues Useful Beauty: American Decorative Arts from St. Louis Collections

 and University City Ceramics: Art Pottery of the American Woman's League

-, he also recently contributed an essay on early exhibitions and collections of Newcomb Pottery to The Art & Craft of Newcomb Pottery
+.
+He also has contributed an essay on early exhibitions and collections of Newcomb Pottery to The Art & Craft of Newcomb Pottery

 In the Museum galleries, David has recently curated reinstallations of architectural elements by Louis Sullivan, Frank Lloyd Wright, and George Grant Elmslie, and 18th-century English pottery from the collection.